edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <hr>
 <p>

 Here is a Colab notebook that shows you one way to put many of these interest and payment forumals into Python functions.
-Also you will see an example of using some formulas to output results, notice a trend, and follow up with other formulas to analyze patterns
+Also you will see an example of using some formulas to output results, notice a trend, and follow up with other formulas to analyze patterns:<p>
 [Interest formulas with sliders](https://colab.research.google.com/drive/1-HWYmzKn6HmEUWMBv7G525CpoQpm8TnN?usp=sharing)<p>
 <p>
 <hr>